What a Time for Russia’s Top Diplomat to Be in Town

 “Was he fired?,” deadpanned Lavrov, a diplomat since the days of Leonid Brezhnev.
 He raised his eyebrows.
 “You’re kidding.”

 It wasn’t much of a laughing matter on the Hill, where many Democrats (and some Republicans) called for a special prosecutor to investigate the Trump team’s possible coordination with Russia to hack the election.
 Meanwhile, Lavrov himself headed to the White House for a meeting with the president that was closed to the press.
 The two were expected to discuss closer U.S.-Russian cooperation on counterterrorism, the point on which Russian state-backed media reports the two countries can “rather easily” find common ground — but Trump’s hopes for a warmer relationship with Moscow could yet be upended by the multiple probes into his campaign’s possible ties with Russia.
+Trump said the Comey firing did not affect his meeting with Lavrov.

+After the meeting, Lavrov spoke to the press, saying he and the president had spoken of issues concerning the Middle East and Ukraine, and had agreed to continue speaking and working together.
+Lavrov said that sanctions were not discussed.

+“We also discussed relations between our countries, which are not in the best condition because of a lot of efforts to undermine those relations,” Lavrov said, adding, “We understand quite well that American citizens and Russian citizens would like to live in peace and we have to remove all superficial obstacles.”

 The Kremlin has long maintained that any investigation into Trump’s potential ties to Russia is a U.S. domestic matter.
 That was the line Kremlin spokesperson Dmitri Peskov applied to the case of Comey Wednesday morning.
 The decision to fire Comey doesn’t concern Moscow, Peskov told reporters, adding that he hoped the matter “won’t in any way affect” U.S.-Russian relations.